 Demand for high-quality affordable rental housing has increased with economic challenges.
-A recorded 345,333 renter households applied for FEMA Individual Assistance (FEMA IA) as a result of Hurricanes Irma and María.
-This number of units with confirmed damage may increase as assessment of damage and inspections for code compliance post-hurricanes continues.
+As of September 22, 2021, the Federal Emergency Management Agency (FEMA) has allocated funds for over 8,500 projects as result of Hurricane María.
+Of these, more than 6,600 are permanent work projects.
+To date, more than approximately \$25 billion in FEMA funds move the island's recovery forward.
 In the rental market recovery, there is a strong need to formalize the Island-wide rental market reporting and housing standard compliance.
-Aging building impacted by the hurricanes will need to be addressed with a focus on resilience.
+Aging buildings impacted by the hurricanes will need to be addressed with a focus on resilience.
 More than seventy-six percent (76%) of the Island's rental stock was constructed before 1990.

-Further, Puerto Rico faces an increased need for affordable rental housing stock in the aftermath of Hurricanes Irma and María.
+Further, Puerto Rico faces an increased need for affordable rental housing stock in the aftermath of Hurricanes Irma and María, Tropical Storm Isaias, Earthquakes of 2019 & 2020, the Coronavirus pandemic, and severe storm and flooding of September 13, 2020, as declared by the President of the United States.
 The substantial reduction in available housing units caused by the storms' destruction, combined with a surge of displaced residents in need of housing, represents a major hindrance to long-term recovery.
 Incentives are required to spur development and replenish the current inventory of new or rehabilitated, resilient, and affordable rental housing.

-The IRS Revenue Procedure 2019-44 established the 2020 Tax Credit to the greater of the annual per capita Tax Credit of \$2.8125 per habitant or \$3,217,500.
-The population of Puerto Rico is 3,193,694 based on Internal Revenue Notice 2020-10 of March 2, 2020.
-The 2019 annual per capita cap multiplied by the population of Puerto Rico represents \$8,982,264 in Tax Credits, of which \$898,226 will be reserved for the Nonprofit Set-Aside.
-Also, the Authority will distribute three hundred million dollars (\$300,000,000.00) of the Community Development Block Grant - Disaster Recovery (CDBG-DR) funds under the CDBG-DR Gap to Low-Income Housing Tax Credits (LIHTC) Program.
+The IRS Revenue Procedure 2021-45 established the 2022 Tax Credit to be the greater of the annual per capita Tax Credit of \$2.60 per habitant or \$2,975,000.
+The population of Puerto Rico for 2022 is 3,263,584; based on Internal Revenue Notice 2022-22 of March 21, 2022.
+The 2022 annual per capita cap multiplied by the population of Puerto Rico represents \$8,485,318 in Tax Credits.
+The Authority will make available for allocation the 2022, 2023, and 2024 per capita Tax Credits.